MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/microsoft-365-solutions-catalog.md

 ms.collection: M365-security-compliance
 ---

-# Overview of the Microsoft 365 solutions catalog
+# Overview of the Microsoft 365 solutions catalog (Preview)

 ## Overview

-If you're interested in your organization's compliance posture, you're going to love the [Microsoft 365 compliance center](https://compliance.microsoft.com).
-The Microsoft 365 compliance center provides easy access to the data and tools you need to manage to your organization's compliance needs.
+Are you looking for a way to quickly get started with compliance solutions in Microsoft 365?
+Check out the new [Microsoft 365 solutions catalog](https://compliance.microsoft.com) to discover, learn, and quickly get started with compliance and risk management solutions.

-Read this article to get acquainted with the Microsoft 365 compliance center, [how to get it](#how-do-i-get-this), [frequently asked questions](#frequently-asked-questions), and your [next steps](#next-steps).
+Read this article to get acquainted with the Microsoft 365 solutions catalog, [how to get it](#how-do-i-get-this), [frequently asked questions](#frequently-asked-questions), and your [next steps](#next-steps).

+## Organization

+The solutions catalog is organized into sections that contain information cards for each compliance solution available in your Microsoft 365 subscription.

-SCREENSHOT OF SOLUTIONS CATALOG PAGE
+SCREENSHOT OF SOLUTIONS CATALOG MAIN PAGE

+Each section contains cards for solutions grouped by compliance area.
+More details about these sections is provided later in this article.

+When you select **View** for a solution card, you'll see detailed information about the compliance solution.
+This information includes an overview, requirements, additional learning resources, and controls that allow you to pin and share the solution card.

+SCREENSHOT OF EXAMPLE SOLUTION (COMMUNICATION SUPERVISION)

 ## The Information protection & governance section